In golf, your ball says a lot about you.

 Cheaper than other premium brands, you should be able to pick these up without breaking the bank to enjoy “the same sweet feel and spin” of the 2019 version.

 Fast becoming a Tour favourite, the Taylormade TP5x pix balls give great visual feedback when putting, along with the feel and distance expected in a premium ball.

-At $65 or so per dozen, they may be at an accessible price point for the average-to-high-quality golfer.
+They are at an accessible price point for the average-to-high-quality golfer.

 Best cheaper golf balls